 Home EU Students

 *Research fees also apply to combined research and taught programmes unless otherwise indicated.
-Research fees are yet to be confirmed by Research Council UK, and may change.

 You are also expected to meet the costs of typing and binding your thesis in accordance with University requirements.